ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

 ## Features

-- **Sentiment Classification**: Classifies financial news articles as positive, negative, or neutral.
+- **Sentiment Classification**: Classifies financial news tweets as positive, negative, or neutral.
 - **BERT Integration**: BERT-based tokenization and embedding, integrated as a PyTorch layer for NLP tasks.
 - **MLflow Experiment Tracking**: Automatically logs experiments, saving model architecture and weights to the `models` folder, and enables loading the best-performing "champion" model directly from MLflow.
 - **ZenML Data Pipelines**: Automates data preprocessing with ZenML pipelines for streamlined training and experimentation.